jfisteus/ztreamy/doc/programming.rst

    new events or the server closes the connection.

-Note that the URI of the stream must instruct the server to use the short-lived requests mode: the stream name in the path must be followed by `/short-lived`, like in the example.
+Note that the URI of the stream must instruct the server to use the long polling requests mode: the stream name in the path must be followed by `/long-polling`, like in the example.

 Publishing events